|

 1993-1995 Accord – Prelude Performance Chip Installation

-Installing a performance chip on 1993-1995 Honda Prelude and 1994-1995 Accord is a single procedure that consists of removing the stock chip, soldering a socket in place and inserting the performance chip on the socket.
+Installing a performance chip on 1993-1995 Honda Prelude and 1994-1995 Honda Accord is a simple procedure that consists of removing the stock chip, soldering a 28-pin DIL socket in its place, and inserting the performance chip on the socket.

-Different from the OBD-I Civic and Integra ecus, which you must add some extra parts, the OBD-I Accord and Prelude ecus do have a stock chip that can be replaced, making it simpler in a way, but tougher at the same time in another, because you will need to unsolder the stock chip, which is held with soldering in both top and bottom sides of the circuit board.
+Unlike the OBD-I Civic ECM and Integra ECM, the OBD-I Accord and Prelude ECMs do not require the installation of extra parts other than the performance chip.
+It has a stock chip that can be replaced, making it simpler in a way, but tougher at the same time in another way, because you will need to desolder the stock chip, which is held in place with soldering at the top and bottom sides of the multi-layered circuit board.

-Note: This job requires average skills on electronics soldering, but it doesn’t require skills on electronics.
-You may always bring the computer, the new chip to any TV or electronics shop so they can install the chip, then you just install back the computer in your car.
-Also, all connections should be verified before and after soldering the socket.
-Take care not to jump connections with soldering or brake circuit traces by over heating.
-Notice that there are connections above, bellow and inside the circuit (multi-layered) board that are sensitive to too much heat.
-Always clean the finished job with a mild solvent like 91% – 99% isopropyl alcohol.
+This job requires average skills in electronics soldering, but if you can not do it, you can always bring the computer along with the performance chip to any TV shop or electronics trained technician, so they can install it for you.
+All connections should be verified before and after soldering the 28-pin socket.
+Take care not to bridge connections with soldering or break circuit traces by overheating the circuit board with the soldering iron.
+The parts are mounted on a multi-layered circuit board, which is sensitive to excessive heat.
+Always clean the finished job with alcohol and inspect for potential connection problems before installing the 28-pin socket.

-Your car’s ecu is located at the passenger’s side kick panel or lower dash.
-After locating the computer in your vehicle, remove the bolts that attach the computer to its place and carefully disconnect the harnesses that are plugged to its back.
-The harnesses can be disconnected by pushing a clip, located on top of the plastic connectors and pulling it back carefully.
+The Honda Accord and Prelude ECMs are located at the passenger’s side kick panel.
+After locating the ECM computer in your vehicle, remove the bolts that attach it to its place and carefully disconnect the wiring harnesses that are plugged into the ECM terminals.
+The wiring harnesses can be disconnected by pushing a plastic clip, located on top of each one of the connectors and pulling it back carefully.

 This installation is needed only once.
-After that, it will be a matter of pulling out one chip and inserting any other, every time you want to switch between “Stock” and “Power” modes.
+Then you will be able to pull out one chip and insert any other, every time you want to switch between “Stock” and “Power” modes.
 These instructions cover all 1993 to 1995 (OBD-I) Honda computers that are listed at the top of this page for Accord and Prelude.

-For installing the chip, just find the 28 pin chip marked as “M38256AP-xx” (see the picture bellow).
-It must be unsoldered and replaced with the 28-pin chip socket, and then the new performance chip must be inserted on it.
-Make sure that you align the chip so pin #1 goes to the same place of the old chip (lower left corner of the chip in the picture bellow).
+For installing the chip, just find the 28 pin chip marked as “M38256AP-xx” (see the picture below).
+It must be unsoldered and replaced with the 28-pin chip socket, and then the new performance chip could be inserted into it.
+Make sure that you align the chip so pin #1 goes to the same place as the old chip (lower-left corner of the chip in the picture below).
 No other parts are needed on these models.
-After inserting the chip, just put the ecu back together and reinstall it in your car.
+After inserting the chip, just put the ECU back together and reinstall it in your car.

 hi? i bought the spoon chip i took it to a professional and i got it back and i install it and the car is not running right. its sounds like the fuel relay is tweeking off and on. the car was runnin good with out the cpu and once i put in the spoon chip is starting to mess up. please help, oooh i just bought your chip tooo see if your chip will work. help me. so everytime i start the car there is a clicking sound inside the car, its sounds like is the fuel pump relay..